-The problem
+The Issue

-The need
+The Need

 The sidewalks are full

-Crossing the street is difficult, scary, and unsafe
+Crossing the street is dangerous and scary

-The benefits
+The Benefits

 • Increase pedestrian access and mobility

-• Safer crossing of the street
+• Safer street crossings

-• Smoother flow for cars
+• Smoother flow for vehicles

 • Easier access for residents, businesses, and deliveries